Scotland v Armenia Nations League kick-off time, TV channel, live stream | Radio Times

 Premier Sports subscribers will be able to watch the match online via the website or Premier Player app.

-Scotland predicted XI: Gordon; McTominay, Hanley, Hendry; Patterson, Gilmour, Armstrong, Robertson; Christie; Stewart, Adams
+Armenia predicted XI: Yurchenko; Hambardzumyan, Mkoyan, Haroyan, A. Hovhannisyan, K. Hovhannisyan; Bayramyan, Grigoryan, Spertsyan; Barseghyan, Bichakhchyan

-Armenia predicted XI: Yurchenko; Voskanyan, Haroyan, Mkrtchyan; Hambardzumyan, Udo, Dashyan, Spertsyan, Hovhannisyan; Barseghyan, Adamyan
+Scotland predicted XI: Gordon; Hendry, Souttar, McKenna; Ralston, McGinn, Gilmour; Robertson; Armstrong, Stewart, Christie

 Read more: Who are the highest-paid Premier League football players in 2021?